jshuadvd/hacks-n-notes/intellectual_property.md

 - use NDAs
 - you can keep re-licensing after a year
 - [ ] learn how to make license agreements (it's like a chess game)
+- if there's a similar idea patented, you can license it from them.